 Obviously this is the first step.
 But I included it because if you are doing a double cleanse (more on that here),you should use the creamy/oil cleanser first.
 These are frequently applied to dry skin and the point is to use that rich cleanser to get your makeup off, and then use a gel cleanser to get your skin extra clean.
 If you are doing a face scrub, that’s the last part of your cleansing process.

-I actually don’t use a toner (dry skinned girl here and it’s just not necessary, especially if you double cleanse) but if you use a toner, this is where you do it.
+For the longest time, I didn’t think toner was necessary but recently changed my position.
+Toner should be the last step of your cleansing routine.
+If you use a toner, this is where you do it.
 Pat skin dry and apply all over with a cotton pad.

 The next step is your essence.
+Whereas toner is the last step of cleansing, essence is the first step of skincare.
 (If you use it – you can read about my love of SK-II in this post.)
 I apply my essence (SK-II) in the morning after cleansing, and my beloved P50 in the evening.
 I’m going to do a longer review of P50 at some point (so many skincare requests!) but in the meantime Helena did a great review of it!

 The two products are totally different, but they are applied at the same time in your routine.
 SK-II is for anti-aging but it’s really gentle and soothing, P50 is also for anti-aging but it’s more like a peel.
 I use it in the evening as it makes my skin a little red.